zilishen/documentation/content/ngf/overview/gateway-api-compatibility.md

 - `spec`
   - `targetRefs`
-    - `group` - supported.
+    - `group`: Supported.
-    - `kind` - supports `Service`.
+    - `kind`: Supports `Service`.
-    - `name` - supported.
+    - `name`: Supported.
   - `validation`
-    - `caCertificateRefs` - supports single reference to a `ConfigMap`, with the CA certificate in a key named `ca.crt`.
+    - `caCertificateRefs`: Supports single reference to a `ConfigMap`, with the CA certificate in a key named `ca.crt`.
+      - `name`: Supported.
-      - `name`- supported.
+      - `group`: Supported.
-      - `group` - supported.
-      - `kind` - supports `ConfigMap`.
+      - `kind`: Supports `ConfigMap`.
-    - `hostname` - supported.
+    - `hostname`: Supported.
-    - `wellKnownCertificates` - supports `System`.
+    - `wellKnownCertificates`: Supports `System`.
 This will set the CA certificate to the Alpine system root CA path `/etc/ssl/cert.pem`.
 NB: This option will only work if the NGINX image used is Alpine based.
 The NGF NGINX images are Alpine based by default.
+    - `subjectAltNames`: Not supported.
+  - `options`: Not supported.
 - `status`
   - `ancestors`
-    - `ancestorRef` - supported.
+    - `ancestorRef`: Supported.
-    - `controllerName`: supported.
+    - `controllerName`: Supported.
     - `conditions`: Partially supported.
 Supported (Condition/Status/Reason):
       - `Accepted/True/PolicyReasonAccepted`
       - `Accepted/False/PolicyReasonInvalid`